mb3online/atom-snippet-manager/README.md

 Name any file with the convention `<name>.snippet.(cson|json)` and they will be entered into the snippets file after running cmd+opt+ctl+s.

-To run the package on startup add `atom.commands.dispatch(document.querySelector('atom-workspace'), 'snippet-manager:toggle')` to the atom `init.coffee`
+To run the package on startup add `atom.commands.dispatch(document.querySelector('atom-workspace'), 'snippet-manager:toggle')` to the atom `init.coffee` file